sconover/wrong/README.markdown

 * Beware of Side Effects!
 (See discussion elsewhere in this document.)
 * "Doesn't all this parsing slow down my test run"?
 No - this applies to failure cases only.
 If the assert block returns true then Wrong simply moves on.

-## Adapters ##

-Adapters for various test frameworks sit under wrong/adapters.

-Currently we support

-  * Test::Unit - `require 'wrong/adapters/test_unit'`
-  * Minitest - `require 'wrong/adapters/minitest'`
-  * RSpec - `require 'wrong/adapters/rspec'` (now supports both 1.3 and 2.0)

-To use these, put the appropriate `require` in your helper, **after** requiring your test framework; it should extend the framework enough that you can use `assert { }` in your test cases without extra fussing around.

 ## Explanations ##